turingschool/front-end-curriculum/lessons/unit-testing-react.md

 ![](/assets/images/lessons/unit-testing-react/grocery-list-component.gif)

-(**Important Note for Careful Readers**: You're not responsible for the form... just the list below.)
+(**Important Note for Careful Readers**: You're not responsible for the form... just the list below...which means you'll probably need to provide some fake groceries)

-The list has the following functionality:
+The list should have the following functionality (test driven, of course):

 - It shows all of the groceries.
 Can you test to make sure that it shows the appropriate number of groceries?
 - There is a "Clear Groceries" button that is disabled unless there are one or more groceries on the list.